Nathan-Potgieter/Making-of-MCmarket/README.md

 ### Archimedean Copulas

-Unfortunately, Elliptal copulas cannot be calibrated to exhibit dynamic correlations at different points of the multivariate distribution (i.e dynamic correlations or left-tail dependence).
+Unfortunately, Elliptal copulas cannot be calibrated to exhibit dynamic correlations (i.e left-tail dependence).
+And Archimedean copulas don’t allow us to stipulate their surrelation structure, that is not via a correlation matrix.
 Therefore, in this section we examine some properties of Archimedean copulas which do exhibit this characteristic.

 Archimedean copulas such as the Clayton, Frank, Gumbel and Joe exhibit higher levels of dependence at the tails of the multivariate